 Crystal Davis Murray

 Crystal is the Practice Administrator for Singing River Health System Hospice of Light.
 Prior to this role, she worked as Hospice Liaison and Registered Nurse on 1 North East at Singing River Hospital.

 Crystal is a graduate of Mississippi State University in Ag Business/Economics and a graduate of William Carey University with a Bachelors in Nursing.
 Before her nursing career, Crystal worked in Ag Business in New Mexico.

 She and her husband Daniel reside in Vancleave with their three children.

-Lee Bond is currently the Chief Executive Officer at Singing River Health System, where he recently served as Chief Financial Officer and was instrumental in helping lead the organization’s recent financial turnaround.
+Lee Bond is the Chief Executive Officer at Singing River Health System, where he formerly served as Chief Financial Officer and was instrumental in helping lead the organization’s financial turnaround.

 Prior to joining Singing River, Lee served as the Vice President of Property Operations at IP Casino in Biloxi, starting in 2005.
 Prior to this service, he served as the Chief Financial Officer for Grand Casino Biloxi.
 He has been a Certified Public Accountant and has used his accounting and financial skills in various roles since beginning his career in 1992.

 He is also a licensed General Contractor and is the President of a small contracting company, L.L.
 Bond & Company, Inc. Lee has a Bachelor of Science degree in Accounting from the University of South Alabama, where he graduated Summa Cum Laude.